Last Updated: August 10, 2026

 Clicking the OK button will save your selections in this dialog box.
 In this case, select Level All to level.

-All of the schedule changes made by resource leveling are temporarily highlighted in blue.
-The Leveling Delay field show how much as task has been delayed by automatic resource leveling.
+All of the schedule changes made by Resource Leveling are temporarily highlighted in blue.
+The Leveling Delay field show how much an activity has been delayed by automatic Resource Leveling.

 All resources are now leveled.

-Format the Critical Tasks and save the project.
+Format the Critical activities and save the project.

 When Finished with the Exercise